Torre de Dona Chama

+Pillory and water trough of Torre de Dona Chama, Mirandela, Portugal.

 Torre de Dona Chama is a Portuguese civil parish in the Mirandela Municipality and district of Bragança, in the Trás-os-Montes region of northern Portugal.
 The population in 2011 was 1,105, in an area of 27.68 km².

 History

 Settled prior to the establishment of a Kingdom of Portugal, its name is derived from two precepts: the existence of a tower (Torre), whose owner was a local lady (where Dona Chama is the Lady Chama).
 Historical etymology suggests that the latter surname Chama was actually derived from Flâmula, altered to Châmoa before taking on this name.
 Medieval chancelleries refer to the region as Turris de Domina Fla^{n}mula, and by the 13th century, the foral issued by King Denis indicated the area as Torre de Dona Climâmoa.
 Some historians indicate there is a certain coincidence between the noblewoman, Dona Châmoa Rodrigues, who lived there in 960, and consequently consider her the founder of the locality.

 There are clear archeological remnants that date the settlement of this region.
 On the São Brás Hill, a small hermitage was constructed to the patron saint Saint Blaise, whose chapel was constructed from the walls of Luso-Roman fort.
 It is likely that this chapel was constructed after the demolish/destruction of another pre-existing temple (likely Santa Maria), since Saint Blaise was not a common saint during the High Middle Ages.
 Meanwhile the castro fort suffered many different invasions and defenses from Romans, Moors and Christians over the years.

 The local ecclesiastical parish of 1758 were the remains of the devotional community around São Brás, and likely populated Torre de D. Chama.
 Various copper and bronze utensils and some ceramics were encountered during excavations in the site.
 During the Middle Ages, Torre de D. Chama began to gain an important strategic role, resulting in the issuing of a foral (charter) by King Denis on 25 April 1287 (later renovated on 25 March 1299).
 Much later, King Manuel conceded another foral on 14 May 1512.
 During the reign of King Ferdinand the signeurial rights were passed on the Spanish nobleman, which were later reversed during the Regency of John, the Master of Aviz, who passed this title to Gonçalo Vasques Guedes, a Portuguese nobleman and donatorio of Murça.
 This title remained in the family for several generations.

 The ecclesiastical parish was administered by clergy approved by the Guide Abbey.

 The municipality of Torre de D. Chama was extinguished in 1855, its parishes being dispersed to the neighboring municipalities of Vinhais, Macedo de Cavaleiros and Mirandela (specifically Espadanedo, Ervedosa, Ferreira, Fradizela, Lamalonga, Guide and S. Pedro Velho).